All Episodes

 I mean, look, collusion, you know, none of this is a crime, getting dirt on your political opponents.

-I mean, it happens all of the time.
+I mean, it happens all the time.

-Uh, but the whole the whole idea that they'd investigate the Trump campaign for supposedly being in bed with Russians when the reality was they were.
+But the whole idea that they'd investigate the Trump campaign for supposedly being in bed with Russians when the reality was they were.

 And it kind of fits.